 BIS Certification: Under the BIS Act, 1986, the government of India established the National Indian certification body BIS i.e. Bureau of Indian Standards under the Indian Ministry of Consumer Protection, Food and Public Distribution.
 Bureau of Indian Standards is the largest Indian certification body and having an increasingly important role in managing, grading, and standardizing the quality standards of several consumer products.
 In this role, BIS as an agency is responsible for a number of key certifications in the Indian market.

-Bureau of Indian Standards issues BIS Certification in India to assure product quality, consumers safety, and reliability of the customers.
-BIS gives the BIS certification to the companies after confirming the standards of their products.
-Additionally, this process conducted by Bureau of India Standards certification helps the companies to put up a reputed brand image in the industry.
-From all these years, the BIS has become the second name of quality and genuineness, whereas products with BIS Certification in India can also use ISI symbols.
-The ISI mark has served as a conformity mark for industrial items which verifies that the product complies with an Indian standard (IS) established by India's national standards organization, Bureau of Indian Standards (BIS).
+The Bureau of Indian Standards issues BIS Certificate in India to the manufacturers of various products to assure product quality, consumers safety, and reliability of the customers.
+BIS gives the BIS certificate to the companies after confirming the standards of their products.
+Additionally, this process conducted by Bureau of India Standards helps the companies to put up a reputed brand image of their product in the industry.
+From all these years, the BIS has become the second name of quality and genuineness.
+After BIS Certification the manufacturers gets eligible to use the standard mark i.e, ISI mark symbol on their BIS certified products.

 Why BIS Certificate?